 The term “Mutual fund” is used in reference to a large pool of money in which various investors periodically contribute small amounts in order to create a large investable corpus.
 Subsequently fund manager(s) supported by a fund management team are introduced to handle those funds and invest them in order to make the investor’s initial investment grow or generate a regular income as per the requirement of the fund’s investors or promoters.

 Investing directly is stocks and bonds follow an individual-based investment approach.
 In such cases, an investor picks stocks (either by himself/herself or based on the recommendation of a 3rd party) and invests capital into those with the expectation of future profits when prices rise.
 This activity requires extensive research and effort which might be beyond the ability of most new investors.
-Picking the wrong stock can result in a substantial loss as even the principal invested by the investor is at risk of incurring a loss.
-What’s more is that an individual investor can reasonably invest in only a few select stocks as most investors have only a finite amount to spare for investments.
+Picking the wrong direct equity can result in a substantial loss as even the principal invested by the investor is at risk of incurring a loss.
+What’s more, an individual investor can invest in only a few select stocks, as most investors have only a finite amount to spare for investments.
 This also limits the ability of the common man to make diversified investments and opens their investment up for further risk during periods of market uncertainty.

-Mutual funds, on the other hand, have a veritable pool of investable capital.
+The key difference between shares and mutual funds, is that mutual fund schemes typically comprise a huge pool of investable capital something not available to an individual investors.
 This much larger corpus available to the investment vehicle improves the overall chances of ensuring diversification across multiple sectors while simultaneously ensuring investments that are diversified across equities of multiple market capitalization that provides a balance between the overall risk and returns of various investments.
 One also needs to keep in mind that mutual funds are managed by fund managers who are financial industry veterans hence they definitely have an edge when it comes to making capital market investments that are profitable.
 Thus, investing in equities or bonds through mutual funds is definitely a lot safer and less stressful for new investors rather than directly investing in capital or money markets.

 Just as shares have a face value at the time of their being offered on the stock market as an IPO, mutual funds, too are sold as individual units with a predetermined face value being initially offered through an NFO.
 Subsequently, the market value of the mutual fund changes and this per unit market price is termed as NAV (Net Asset Value).
 The NAV of a fund is calculated using the formula, NAV = Total AUM (assets under management) – Liabilities of the fund/Total number of outstanding units of the fund.
 The NAV of a mutual fund changes from day to day as assets held by the fund (stocks, bonds, futures, cash, etc.) are traded on the stocks or commodities markets which increase or decrease the portfolio value.
 As the fund’s AUM increases due to good performance the NAV of the fund goes up.
 On the other hand, poor performance leads to a decrease in the fund’s AUM, which leads to an adverse affect on the NAV of the mutual fund.

 When a fund focuses mostly on investing in equities or equity-related schemes, they are termed as an equity mutual fund.
 In such cases, up to 100% of the total AUM of the fund is invested in shares or other mutual funds that are invested in equities.
 However, a smaller amount of the portfolio in this case may be invested in various debt instruments such as government securities and bonds.
 Equity mutual funds are considered to be among the most risky of all mutual fund investments however they also feature the greatest potential for providing high rates of return on the initial amount invested.
-There are further subtypes in this category namely large cap funds, midcap funds, small cap funds and thematic funds.
+There are types of mutual funds that you can invest in – namely large cap funds, midcap funds, small cap funds and thematic funds.

 In case of debt mutual funds or debt funds, the focus is on wealth preservation and income generation.
 This strategy usually translates into a situation featuring relatively low risk as well as potentially consistent returns.
 These funds attempt to achieve these objectives through investments made into various debt securities and money market instruments such as bonds, government securities, preference shares, CLBO, fixed deposits, etc. In some cases, a small portion of the debt fund’s portfolio may feature investment in equities in order to infuse a bit of growth in the scheme.
 For the average investor, debt funds provide a low risk alternative to traditional investment routes such as FDs, PPF, etc. Some key subtypes of debt funds include liquid funds, ultra short term debt funds, short term debt funds, accrual funds and dynamic bond funds.